ykara61/ELM327-WIFI-OBDII-TOOL/README.md

     <em>Options Screenshots</em>
 </p>

-The complete .NET project source for the publisher is available under the Dotnetcoresamples folder in this repository.
+The complete .NET project source for the publisher is available in this repository.

 Run the application using 'dotnet run' and you should see messages consumed by the dotnetcore